calvr/climate-error/README.md

 $$\text{RMSE}^2 \approx \int_0^1 \left[ Q_p(u) - Q_o(u) \right]^2 du,$$

-and $\text{STDE}^2 = \text{RMSE}^2 - \text{BIAS}^2$.
+$$\text{STDE}^2 = \text{RMSE}^2 - \text{BIAS}^2.$$

-These expressions correspond to signed first‑order and second‑order **Wasserstein distances** between distributions, yielding error metrics that:
+These expressions correspond to signed first-order and second-order **Wasserstein distances** between distributions, yielding error metrics that:
 - are independent of time alignment,
 - separate systematic (accuracy) and random (precision) error,
 - retain the physical units of wind speed,
 - are directly comparable to conventional BIAS, RMSE, and STDE.

+A related measure is the *area metric* of [Ferson et al. (2008)].
+Yet, its value cannot be split into systematic and random error as its formulation is an absolute first-order Wasserstein distance (also known as the [earth mover's distance](https://en.wikipedia.org/wiki/Earth_mover%27s_distance)).

-The metrics are applicable to empirical distributions derived from samples, analytical distributions (e.g. Weibull), and comparisons between analytical and empirical distributions (e.g. goodness-of-fit).
+These metrics are applicable to empirical distributions derived from samples, analytical distributions (e.g. Weibull), and comparisons between analytical and empirical distributions (e.g. goodness-of-fit).

 For further details on the mathematical formulation and the statistical arguments favoring their application, please refer to [Veiga Rodrigues & Odderskov (2025)].